Elixir Sound Journey: Death and Rebirth

-Join us for this experiential companion to Dr. Miles Neale’s forthcoming book Return with Elixir.
+Join us for the premiere of the short film Refuge by Matthew Freidell to set the tone for the evening.
+The film and sound journey are experiential companions to Dr. Miles Neale’s forthcoming book Return with Elixir.
 Master the death process, enter into the sublime liminality of self-transformation, and rehearse rebirth as an altruistic avatar to shape-shift the planet.

 There will be a pre-program tour of Death Is Not the End on the sixth floor at 5:15 PM.

 Dr. Miles Neale is a Buddhist psychotherapist, author, and pilgrimage guide with over 25 years of experience integrating Tibetan Buddhism with psychology, neuroscience, mythology, and trauma healing.
 He is faculty at Weill Cornell Medical College, author of Gradual Awakening, co-editor of Contemplative Psychotherapy, and his forthcoming book Return with Elixir: Pilgrimage Through Conscious Death and Rebirth releases in 2024.

 About Phil Jacobs: